Shuaybh97/QA-DFESW7-FINAL-PROJECT/README.md

 ## Possible improvements for future revisions of the project.

-- Creating a Docker image of the application and deploying it to the cloud
-- Hosting the database using a cloud provider
-- Building a CI pipeline
+- Building a CI/CD pipeline
 - Creating a frond end for the application
-- Creating a second table with a relationship
+- Running the Docker container on the cloud

 ## Project Management (Jira)